-22.3.4 Other coverages:

-Sexual Abuse and Molestation coverage coverage \$1,000,000 per occurrence/\$1,000,000 aggregate

-22.3.5 Any deductibles or Self-Insured Retentions (SIR) shall be declared in writing.
-An SIR or deductible above \$100,000 requires District approval.
-22.3.6 Contractor, upon execution of this contract and periodically thereafter upon request, shall furnish LAUSD with certificates of insurance evidencing such coverage.
-The Commercial General and Automobile Liability policies shall name the Los Angeles Unified School District and its Board of Education as additional insureds with respect to any potential tort liability, irrespective of whether such potential liability might be predicated on theories of negligence, strict liability or products liability.
-The Contractor shall be required to provide LAUSD with 30 days' prior written notice if the insurance afforded by this policy shall be suspended, cancelled, reduced in coverage limits or non-renewed.
-Premiums on all insurance policies shall be paid by Contractor and shall be deemed included in Contractor's obligations under this Agreement at no additional charge.
+- 21.3.4 Other coverage: - O Sexual Abuse & Molestation coverage \$1,000,000 per occurrence/2,000,000 aggregate - 21.3.5 Any deductibles or Self-Insured Retentions (SIR) will be declared in writing.
+An SIR or deductible above \$100,000 requires District approval. - 21.3.6 Contractor, upon execution of this Agreement and periodically thereafter upon request, will furnish LAUSD with certificates of insurance evidencing such coverage.
+The Commercial General Liability, Abuse & Molestation, and Automobile policies will name the Los Angeles Unified School District and the Board of Education of the City of Los Angeles as additional insureds with respect to any potential tort liability, irrespective of whether such potential liability might be predicated on theories of negligence, strict liability or products liability.
+The Contractor will be required to provide LAUSD with 30 days' prior written notice if the insurance afforded by this policy will be suspended, cancelled, reduced in coverage limits or non-renewed.
+Premiums on all insurance policies will be paid by Contractor and will be deemed included in Contractor's obligations under this Agreement at no additional charge.

-23. SECURITY
+22. SECURITY

-Notwithstanding any language to the contrary in this Agreement or any exhibit to this Agreement, Contractor agrees that it and its personnel shall at all times comply with all security regulations in effect from time to time at District's premises and shall comply with District's security policies and procedures if granted access to District's computer or communications networks.
+Notwithstanding any language to the contrary in this Agreement or any exhibit to this Agreement, Contractor agrees that it and its personnel will at all times comply with all security regulations in effect from time to time at District's premises and will comply with District's security policies and procedures if granted access to District's computer or communications networks.

-24. FINGERPRINTING
+23. FINGERPRINTING